Newcastle United’s staggering squad cost compared to Premier League rivals

 Further additions are expected ahead of the 2022-23 Premier League season.

-Transfer fee data from Transfermarkt shows Newcastle have paid £356.72million for the current squad of players.
-Interestingly, they are the only side in the Premier League whose squad market value (£303.03million) is lower than the purchase value.
+Transfer fee data from Transfermarkt shows Newcastle have paid £351.32million for the current squad of players.
+Interestingly, they are the only side in the Premier League whose squad market value (£301.41million) is lower than the purchase value.

 This is perhaps indicative of Newcastle overpaying for certain players but also still having players signed up who have depreciated in value since they first arrived.